 1. BOUSNIC Dog Shock Collar 3300FT Waterproof

-- Gentle modes for sensitive dogs
+- Gentle training for small dogs

 2. BOUSNIC Dual-Dog Shock Collar 3300FT